-Audiogum UX research harness the power of music
+Audiogum UX research harnesses the power of music

-How Audiogum UX research helps partners to maintain a competitive advantage.
+How Audiogum UX research helps partners maintain a competitive advantage.

 Music, the most beautiful human obsession.
 Why do we listen to music?
 In this text we talk about Music instinct: user friendly approach, the latest piece of work from Audiogum's research team.
 Audiogum UX Design Research and Implementation applies to all products developed at Audiogum, it's part of how we create outstanding user experiences that keep users loyal to the product.
 Additionally, a meaningful user experience allows us to define user journeys that are most conducive to viral growth and business success of the companies we work with.

 At Audiogum, intelligence is in the core of everything we do.
 We have a brilliant team who are passionate about solving complex problems.
 On the practical side of this research, we work with speaker and headphone manufacturers developing innovative audio experiences to disrupt the market and enable our partners to maintain a competitive advantage.
 For the same reason we work with global music corporations and we have expertise in podcasts and audiobooks.
 Audiogum experiences don’t stop there.
 We have the ability to power any connected technology: TV’s, wearables, car interfaces and more.

 Music can change our lives.
 Music inspires us.
 The power of music to evoke emotions is harnessed by advertising executives, filmmakers, military commanders, and mothers.
 Advertisers use music to make a beer, soft drinks or cars seem more hip than their competitors’.
 Film directors use music to augment our feelings at dramatic moments.
 Mothers throughout the world, and as far back in time as we can imagine, have used soft singing to soothe their babies to sleep, or to distract them from something that has made them cry.
 Although there is a great deal of interpersonal variation, we are born with a predisposition toward interpreting sounds in particular ways.